realaisles/BerlinSalaryTrends/README.md

 Welcome to the Berlin Salary Trends repo.

-## 🫵🏻 Join the Berlin Salary Survey 2023!
+## 🫵🏻 Join the June 2023 Survey!
+It's under 3 min!

 Submit your data anonymously and find out how you compare to others.